-For most materials, when photons arrive at a surface, some percentage are rejected by an interface layer (determined by the wavelength).
-The remainder penetrate and are absorbed by molecules near the surface (pigments).
+For most materials, when photons arrive at a surface, some fraction of photons are rejected by an interface layer (determined by the wavelength).
+The remaining photons penetrate the material and are absorbed by molecules near the surface (pigments).

 Most reflectance functions can be modeled as a weighted sum of two components: A Lambertian component and a specular component.